 Real project example: Multiple doors that required card access did not have the correct door hardware to enable the system to operate as required.
 This occurred on 20 openings costing the project $20,000 and delayed opening by 3 weeks.

 3. Use an Independent Designer

 HSJ provides owner’s representation and design engineering services specifically for Division 8 (Openings), Division 27 (Data Communications) and Division 28 (Electronic Safety & Security) disciplines.
-The inter-dependencies and coordination necessary between these three scopes of work requires a focused expert to prevent costly project delays and ensure reliable operations.
+The inter-dependencies and coordination necessary between these three scopes of work require a focused expert to prevent costly project delays and ensure reliable operations.
 CONTACT US to discuss your project.